kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-14-deploying-the-website.markdown

 {% endfigure %}

 ## Conclusion
 This concludes the series *Introduction to Gulp.js*.
-Developing and deploying with Gulp is fun.
-I like the UNIX philosophy of Gulp: Having small files, which do one task and connect these to larger workflows.
-And because I keeped my Gulp tasks small, pluggable and easily shareable, I was able to add Gulp to my second website in less than five minutes.
+Developing and deploying with Gulp.js is fun.
+I like the UNIX philosophy of Gulp.js: Having small files, which do one task and connect these to larger workflows.
+And because I keeped my Gulp.js tasks small, pluggable and easily shareable, I was able to add Gulp.js to my second website in less than five minutes.